Generated lower-valley river and wooded hill scene representing the Deerfield River near West Deerfield, Massachusetts, not an exact location photo

 If the lower Deerfield feels too warm or too broad for the day, move back to the upper Deerfield or switch to the Westfield or Millers instead of salvaging a weak trout plan.

-Use current Massachusetts freshwater regulations and the Deerfield catch-and-release references before fishing.
-The lower special-regulation stretch from Pelham Brook to Mohawk is artificial lures only and all fish must be released.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Use current Massachusetts freshwater rules and the Deerfield catch-and-release references before fishing.
+The lower special fishing rule stretch from Pelham Brook to Mohawk is artificial lures only and all fish must be released.

 Mohawk Trail State Forest side